birdsean/regulations-analyzer/README.md

 Username: admin
 Password: admin

+### Notes
-(Serves over http, so you'll need to "proceed anyway" on the browser security warning)
+- Serves over http, so you'll need to "proceed anyway" on the browser security warning
+- Runs on a serverless DB that will likely go cold so first load might take a minute or require a refresh if the request times out.
+Subsequent loads will be fast.

 ## Timelog
 11 Feb: 4 hrs - First ETL and Superset prototype